mxfold/mxfold2/README.md

     % pip3 install mxfold2-0.1.1.tar.gz

-To build MXfold2 from the source distribution, you need a C++17 compatible compiler and cmake.
+To build MXfold2 from the source distribution, you need a C++17 compatible compiler.

 ## Prediction